 - Repeating the same or similar sentences often

 - Making frequent grammatical errors in their speech

 - Having difficulty with writing

 We aren’t sure what causes expressive language disorders in most cases, but we frequently see them associated with other conditions, like Down syndrome, autism spectrum disorder, or hearing impairment.
-As a result, speech therapy treatments for hearing impairments often overlaps with treatment for expressive language disorders.
+As a result, speech therapy treatments for hearing impairments often overlap with treatment for expressive language disorders.
 They can also occur as a result of trauma, in particular a traumatic brain injury.

 What Is A Receptive Language Disorder?

 A receptive language disorder is a disorder where somebody has difficulty understanding what others are saying to them.
 Also known as a language comprehension deficit, the symptoms of a receptive language disorder generally show up before 3 years of age.

 Children learn to speak by listening to others.
 As a result, children with a receptive language disorder usually have an expressive language disorder as well.